-For the year ended December 31, 2022 and 2021, there were 37% and 29% of the Group's account receivable balance were composed of 3 and 6 customers, respectively.
+For the years ended December 31, 2023 and 2022, there were 24% and 37% of the Group's account receivable balance were both composed of 3 customers.
 In order to reduce the credit risk of accounts receivable, the Group continuously evaluated the financial position of customers, regularly assessed the possibility of collection of accounts receivables and recognized allowance losses.
 The impairment loss was within the manager's expectation.